XavierBastalla/Learning-Documentation-100557897/A Survey of Computer Architecture Simulation Techniques and Tools.md

  Accuracy: the results of the simulations can be skew if the simulation doesnt not act properly. modeling errors, specifitcations errors and abstraction errors.

+Application:

+How these can be applied to our course activities is

 =====================================================================

 Part 2